-Oncospire Genomics: CGI’s Joint-Venture with Mayo Clinic
+Oncospire Genomics™: CGI’s Joint-Venture with Mayo Clinic

-In May 2013, CGI and Mayo Clinic agreed to form Oncospire Genomics (“Oncospire”) as an equally owned joint venture.
+In May 2013, CGI and Mayo Clinic agreed to form Oncospire Genomics™ (“Oncospire™”) as an equally owned joint venture.

-Oncospire works to devlop novel, next-generation sequencing (NGS) based diagnostic panels that provide clinically relevant and actionable insights in areas of critical need in oncology.
-The joint-venture will initially pursue the development of NGS panels for lung cancer, multiple myeloma, and follicular lymphoma.
+Oncospire™ works to develop novel, next-generation sequencing (NGS) based diagnostic panels that provide clinically relevant and actionable insights in areas of critical need in oncology.
+The joint-venture is currently offering an NGS panel for multiple myeloma, the M3P Mutational Panel, for biopharma clients and is also in the process of developing an NGS panel for lung cancer.

-LUNG CANCER With over 1.6 million new cases diagnosed annually, lung cancer is a category where earlier diagnosis and differentiation is critical to improved patient outcomes.
+LUNG CANCER With over 1.8 million new cases diagnosed annually, lung cancer is a category where earlier diagnosis and differentiation is critical to improved patient outcomes.
 To date, only a handful of biomarkers for lung cancer have been identified, and they do not fully address the need for diagnostic and predictive information.